-Diluted earnings per share from the water segment for the three months ended March 31, 2020 increased by \$0.03 per share as compared to the same period in 2019.
-The total impact of COVID-19 and the continuing pandemic are still emerging; however, among other things, it has negatively impacted financial markets, which resulted in significant losses incurred during the three months ended March 31, 2020 on investments held to fund one of the Company's retirement plans.
-Affecting the results and comparability between the two periods were losses of \$2.4 million incurred on these investments during the first quarter of 2020 compared to gains of \$1.5 million recorded during the same period in 2019.
-This item decreased the water segment's earnings for the three months ended March 31, 2020 by approximately \$0.08 per share as compared to the same period in 2019.
+Furthermore, the COVID-19 pandemic has, among other things, resulted in increased volatility in the financial markets, which has resulted in significant fluctuations in the fair value of investments held to fund one of the Company's retirement plans.
+Affecting the results and comparability between the two periods were gains of \$2.5 million earned on these investments during the second quarter of 2020 compared to gains of \$657,000 recorded during the same period in 2019, increasing the water segment's earnings by approximately \$0.04 per share as compared to the second quarter of 2019.

-Excluding the impact of current market conditions discussed above, diluted earnings per share from the water segment for the three months ended March 31, 2020 increased by \$0.11 per share largely due to new rates authorized by the CPUC.
-In May 2019, the CPUC issued a final decision on GSWC's water general rate case, which determined new rates for the years 2019 - 2021 with rates retroactive to January 1, 2019.
-As a result, GSWC recorded the impact of the final decision in the second quarter of 2019, including earnings of \$0.08 per share that related to the first quarter of 2019.
-The following items, including the delay in receiving a final CPUC decision, affected the comparability between the two periods (excluding the impact of billed surcharges, which have no impact to net earnings):
+Excluding the effects of the items discussed above, diluted earnings per share from the water segment for the three months ended June 30, 2020 increased by \$0.01 per share as compared to the same period in 2019.
+The following items affected the comparability between the two periods (excluding the impact of billed surcharges, which have no effect on net earnings):